Automate-Medical/pft-ig/input/pagecontent/index.md

 For Observations where an appropriate LOINC or SNOMED code can not be found, we specify a human readable name for the Observation in `code.text`.
 Missing, ambiguous, or inconsistent LOINC codes/names were encountered during modeling.
 This problem is known in the existing clinical literature.
 Successfully progressing this Implementation Guide from its draft state will require co-ordination on recommendations to LOINC or SNOMED to guide resolving gaps in codeable concepts.

-A non-exhaustive list of our documentation for these gaps is available in [Coding Gaps](./coding-gaps.html).
+A list of our documentation for these gaps is available in [Coding Gaps](./coding-gaps.html).

 #### Non-exhaustive